-- 1. Community Learning Center (CLC) where occasional trainings and workshops are held.
-These activities are mainly taken up by NGOs through establishment of community libraries or by the Government to offer skill development trainings. - 2.
-EXCEL program jointly implemented by MoE, UNICEF, Pyinnya Tazaung, Myanmar Literacy Resource Center (MLRC), Karuna Myanmar (KMSS), KBC and BDA (Border Area Development Association) which focuses on life skill training. - 3.
-Non-formal Primary Education (NFPE) is jointly implemented by the Ministry of Education, Education for All (EFA) Secretariat, UNICEF, Save the Children, Pyinnya Tazaung, AFXB and Myanmar Literacy Resource Center (MLRC).
+- 1. Non-formal education on Community Learning Center (CLC) where occasional trainings and workshops are held.
+These activities are taken up by NGOs or Government through establishment of community libraries. - EXCEL project jointly implemented by MoE, UNICEF, Pyinnya Tazaung, Myanmar Literacy Resource Center (MLRC), Karuna Myanmar (KMSS), KBC and BDA (Border Area Development Association) which focuses on life skill training. - 3.
+Non-formal Primary Education (NFPE) is jointly implemented by the Ministry of Education, Education for All (EFA) Secretariat, UNICEF, Save the Children, Pyinnya Tazaung, NGOs, well-wishers and Myanmar Literacy Resource Center (MLRC).
 NFPE is usually held at the formal school location, at the end of daily routine school programs.
 The objective is to achieve equivalency and to help the students to enter the formal school system at the completion of NFPE.

-Both EXCEL and NFPE have already initiated DRR mainstreaming activities in their programs, particularly in producing supplementary reading materials (books and reading cards).
+Non-formal education has already initiated DRR mainstreaming activities in their programs, particularly in producing supplementary reading materials (books, posters, reading cards and activities).
 More detailed information on current mainstreaming achievements of MoE and its partners is provided in Annex 3.